csarven/apiguide/principles/community.rst

  * iCalendar for events
  * vCard (or jCard) for name & address
  * KML geospatial data
- * Microformats when embedding structured data in HTML.
+ * RDFa when embedding structured data in HTML.

 Some useful resources for standard terms and codes that can be used to construct more understandable and interoperable APIs are: